Community approaches to delivery

 We are working with Social Regeneration Consultants, Glendale Gateway Trust and others to ensure the support required by individual communities is available and to identify specific opportunities.
 We have surveyed Parish and Town Councils and run a series of local workshops to explain a bit more about community-led housing.
-CAN is very happy to meet with groups across Northumberland to discuss any specific ideas or opportunities.
+Communities CAN is very happy to meet with groups across Northumberland to discuss any specific ideas or opportunities.

 The presentations used at our workshops together with a short film about the Lyvennet Community Trust in Cumbria which was shown at the workshops can be accessed below.

 - They put local communities in the driving seat.
 You decide where homes are built, what they look like and who occupies them; you create community assets which can generate income for your town or village which can be used to support other local priorities